epfl-ada/ada-2024-project-5ds/new_README.md

    - Created a user-friendly website hosted on GitHub Pages, showcasing the project, visualizations, and interactive elements.
    - Website contributions were led by Yassine Wahidy, ensuring an engaging platform for presenting findings.

+7. **Data Story Development:**
+   - Developed the data story to narrate the insights and findings of the project.
+   - The data story integrates analysis, visualizations, and a clear narrative to effectively communicate the "Oscar-winning formula."
+   - Contributions to the data story were a collaborative effort across the team, ensuring accessibility and engagement for a broad audience.

 ### Graph Plotting:
 - Generated visualizations such as world maps, runtime distributions, genre dominance, and sentiment word clouds to identify trends and patterns.